wessenstam/gts21/snow/deploy/snow.rst

-look for alert in SNOW, view CMDB dashboard build playbook for webhook, create snow action/flow re-trigger alert and verify added memory migrate VM back to on-prem environment, verify flow policy followed
+look for alert in SNOW, view CMDB dashboard build playbook for webhook, create snow action/flow re-trigger alert and verify added memory migrate VM back to on-prem environment, verify flow policy followed - reason being for latency to on-prem applications

 talk about other ways this could be extended - using playbooks or SNOW to dynamically grow/shrink clusters environment with MCM; reporting on overprovisioned or orphaned VMs in AWS environment
 Create Calm project,